-Hello, my name is Julia Kelly and I am Chair of Governors at Shire Oak.
+My name is Antonia and I am Chair of the Governing Body at Shire Oak.

 Hi, I am Sally Dyster.
 I have been a school Governor since my youngest was in Year 1 at St Michael’s and he is now doing his GCSEs.
 It has been so interesting and rewarding seeing Shire Oak grow from the initial idea of it happening to the current wonderful school that it is – it certainly has come a very long way.
 As well as being on the full Governing Body, I also sit on the Resources committee and previously chaired it.

 By training I am an industrial chemist and worked in various industries, primarily printing but also de-inking and paper manufacturing.
 Latterly I have worked as a consultant in the IT industry on a large Government Program.
 I am currently enjoying semi/early retirement!